bsc-life/prognosTF/README.md

     - Third column: raw count
     - Fourth column: normalized count

+- resolution
+- tmp directory to store the pre-processed files.
+- output directory to store the results

+- biases (in my case is a pickle file, as the output from TADbit using oneD biases), so if you want to use another one you should modify it.

+And we generate:
+- matrices per chromosome: folder where the matrices per chromosome are located.
+The format is the following:
 Creation of such matrices with `bam2count.py`.

 **Notice** that the chromosome 1 goes from bin 0 to (length of chromosome 1) / resolution, and chromosome 2 goes from the (length of chromosome 1) / resolution + 1,  until (length of chromosome 1) / resolution + 1 + (length of chromosome 2) / resolution.
 Example: chromosome 1 (length 10), chromosome 2 (length 5)